stanwood/handbook/README.md

 - 12 presentations at conventions @hanneskl
 - Meet 10 remote MDs @hanneskl

-## Teams [WIP]
+## Teams

-### PM Goals [WIP]
+### PM Goals

-#### PM TEAM GOAL 1: Improve expectation management and keep client close
+#### Objective 1: Improve expectation management and keep client close

+##### Key results:

+1. Respond to client mails ø 2h, 100% within 1 workday.
+Measured via hubspot stats.
+Log all client communication in hubspot and connect your inbox.
+2. All active clients the PMs fill out a form from hubspot once a week to answer:
+Did you update the client about: budget, about blocker, about progress?
+3. After each major release, the client gets a short mail with asking for *Net Promoter Score* survey.
+Goal Score above 8.

-##### How:
+##### Measures:

 1. At least once a week: update the client about: *budget, blocker, progress*.
-1. Ask the clients how updated they feel (one NPS survey per release, one subjective PM estimation per week)
+2. Ask the clients how updated they feel (one NPS survey per release, one subjective PM estimation per week)
-1. underpromise and overdeliver
+3. Underpromise and overdeliver

-##### Tools for Measurement [WIP]:
-1. Log all client communication in hubspot and connect your inbox.
-Respond to client mails ø 2h, 100% within 1 workday.
-2. For all active clients the PM gets a form from hubspot once a week to answer:
-1. Did you update the client about: budget, about blocker, about progress?
-1. How do you rate the client satisfaction?
-Customer Satisfaction Score (CSAT) 1-10.
-Goal: Score above 8

-Answers get recorded in the company property.
-1. After each major release, the client gets a short mail with asking for *Net Promoter Score* survey.
-Goal Score above 8.

-#### PM TEAM GOAL 2: Project Profitability above 50%
+#### Objective 2: Project profitability above 50%

+##### Key Results

+1. Project profitabilty above 50% as measured by Toggl in BigQuery and Data studio

-##### How
+##### Measures

 1. Weekly controlling with toggl timelogs and the burndown dashboard
 2. Push back unreasonable features (use the our Hubspot email templates therefore)
 3. Do not start before:
-    1. Offer send & client signed budget
+    - Offer send & client signed budget
-    2. Designs and Specifications
+    - Designs and Specifications
-    3. Mock API from us
+    - Mock API from us
-    4. Kick off with team & client
+    - Kick off with team & client

-#### PM TEAM GOAL 3: Burn down Backlog every sprint
+#### Objective 3: Deliver projects in time

+#### Key results:

+1. 100% burn down (See company goals)

-##### How:
+##### Measures

 1. Sprint kickoff call week before sprint stats
 2. Give daily PM office hours during a sprint
 3. Seering the sprint